-\paragraph{Quantization and model comparison} The next validation performed was the comparison between different synaptic quantization levels and neuron models.
+\paragraph{Quantisation and model comparison} The next validation performed was the comparison between different synaptic quantisation levels and neuron models.
 As explained earlier, three different networks were created comparing the \ac{felif} neuron model with a feedforward and recurrent \ac{lif}.
-For each network and quantization value, \ac{hpo} was performed using the Optuna library \cite{optuna_2019}.
-Once the optimal hyperparameters were obtained (Table \ref{tab:optuna_parameters}) for each experiment (network and quantization), 50 simulations were performed with different initialisation values.
+For each network and quantisation value, \ac{hpo} was performed using the Optuna library \cite{optuna_2019}.
+Once the optimal hyperparameters were obtained (Table \ref{tab:optuna_parameters}) for each experiment (network and quantisation), 50 simulations were performed with different initialisation values.
 Figure \ref{fig:results} and Table \ref{tab:accuracy} show the final accuracy obtained.
-Without quantization, the feedforward \ac{felif} network achieves a similar performance as the feedforward \ac{lif} network with an accuracy of $91.44\%\pm0.73$ compared to $91.34\%\pm0.59$ for the \ac{felif}.
+Without quantisation, the feedforward \ac{felif} network achieves a similar performance as the feedforward \ac{lif} network with an accuracy of $91.44\%\pm0.73$ compared to $91.34\%\pm0.59$ for the \ac{felif}.
 In contrast, the recurrent network has an accuracy of $95.30\%\pm0.61$.
-However, as the quantization level of the network increases, the performance of the feedforward \ac{felif} becomes better than that of the \ac{lif} with recurrence, obtaining $74.73\%\pm1.37$ and $74.26\%\pm2.48$ respectively, compared to the feedforward \ac{lif} which drops drastically in performance to $40.48\%\pm27.84$.
+However, as the quantisation level of the network increases, the performance of the feedforward \ac{felif} becomes better than that of the \ac{lif} with recurrence, obtaining $74.73\%\pm1.37$ and $74.26\%\pm2.48$ respectively, compared to the feedforward \ac{lif} which drops drastically in performance to $40.48\%\pm27.84$.